sky20041129/NEC-/README.md

-#ruby.py
+#getsnmp.py
+#getsnmpgui.py

-This tool is for BGT_disk test.
+This tool is for analysis the snmptxt result.